UrbanInstitute/nccs/_resources/regulation-of-np-sector.md

 **2018:** Adelstein, Shirley, and Elizabeth T. Boris.
 “Why Do Some States Enforce Charity Regulations More than Others?”
 Urban Wire, June 18, 2018. https://www.urban.org/urban-wire/why-do-some-states-enforce-charityregulations-more-others.

 **2018:** Sarah L. Pettijohn and Elizabeth T. Boris.
-"Testing Nonprofit State Culture: Its Impact on the Health of the Nonprofit Sector"
+"Testing nonprofit state culture: Its impact on the health of the nonprofit sector."
+In Nonprofit Policy Forum (Vol. 9, No. 3, p.
+20180012).
+De Gruyter.

 **2019**: Cindy, M. Lott, Mary Shelly and Nathan Dietz.
 Regulatory Breadth Index: A New Measurement of State-Level Charity Regulation (Presentation).